-The results of this command are not reflected in Team Foundation version control until you perform a check-in operation.
-For more information, see How to: Check In Pending Changes.
+The results of this command are not reflected in the Team Foundation version control server until you perform a check-in operation.
+For more information, see Check In Pending Changes.

-To use the merge command, you must have the Check out permission set to Allow for the workspace folder that contains the destination or target for the merge operation.
-You must also have the Read permission set to Allow for the workspace folder that contains the source.
+To use the merge command, you must have the Check out permission set to Allow for the workspace folder that contains the destination and you must have the Read permission set to Allow for the workspace folder that contains the source.
 For more information, see Team Foundation Server Permissions.

-Specifies a value such as C2 for the /version option.
-For more information about how Team Foundation parses a version specification to determine which items are within its scope, see Command-Line Syntax (Team System).
+Provides a value such as C2 for the /version option.
+For more information about how Team Foundation parses a version specification to determine which items are within its scope, see Command-Line Syntax (Version Control).

 Specifies the file or folder to act as the source of the merge.

-Specifies the file or folder to act as the destination, or target of the merge.
+Specifies the file or folder to act as the destination of the merge.